RT-Thread/packages/README_en.md

 - The source files to implement the required function.
 - The file `SConscript` in the root directory, which guides the compiler to build the software package.
-- The sub-directory ‘example’, which contains code to demonstrate how to use the software package.
+- The sub-directory `example`, which contains code to demonstrate how to use the software package.
-- The optional sub-module directories, controlled by ‘git’.
+- The optional sub-module directories, controlled by `git`.
-- The file ‘README.md’ to describe the software package shortly.
+- The file `README.md` to describe the software package shortly.
-- The sub-directory ‘docs’, which describes the details about the implementation.
+- The sub-directory `docs`, which describes the details about the implementation.
-- The optional sub-directory ‘port’, which contains the code required by the software package to run on various platforms.
+- The optional sub-directory `port`, which contains the code required by the software package to run on various platforms.

 # Create package index.

 Package index: the package description files that are stored under the `env\packages` folder.
-Take the '`env\packages\packages\iot\pahomqtt` folder as an example, it contains:
+Take the `env\packages\packages\iot\pahomqtt` folder as an example, it contains:

 ![env1](figures/env1.png)